top of page

 The modern definition is an umbrella term for someone who does witchcraft.

-(This is what we define it as, we reject the dictionary definition as it is outdated and is influenced by Abrahamic religions that villainize the term)
+(This is what we define it as and we reject the dictionary definition as it's outdated and shaped by Abrahamic religions that villainize the term.)

-It often represents a person who has a nature-based spiritual practice who's rituals and beliefs are influenced by one's own folk or ancestral spirituality.
-Their spiritual practices vastly vary, some may or may not work with spirits or deities directly but all generally use physical tools and/or ingredients to manipulate, communicate, or influence energy to manifest a desired result.
+It often describes a person with a nature-based spiritual practice whose rituals and beliefs are rooted in folk or ancestral spirituality.
+Practices vary widely, some work with spirits or deities directly, some don't but all generally use physical tools and/or ingredients to manipulate, communicate with, or influence energy to manifest a desired result.

-Many modern practitioners will use a title like "Green Witch," "Kitchen Witch," "Hellenic" so that other nature-based spiritual practitioners know what kind of spirits, ingredients, religious frameworks, or tools they prefer to use in their practice.
+Many modern practitioners use titles like "Green Witch," "Kitchen Witch," or "Hellenic Witch" so other nature-based spiritual practitioners know what kinds of spirits, ingredients, religious frameworks, or tools they work with.

-Many are confused on whether "Witch" can be used for a male practitioner.
-It is a gender neutral term but the confusion comes from how it was translated.
-The oldest record we have referring to someone who works with spirits is referenced in the bible in the story of the Witch of Endor and a passage that villainizes witchcraft.
+There's some confusion about whether "Witch" can apply to male practitioners.
+It's a gender-neutral term.
+The confusion comes from how it was translated and transliterated over time.
+The oldest record we have of someone who works with spirits appears in the Bible in the story of the Witch of Endor and a passage that villainizes witchcraft.

-Hebrew - baʿălaṯ-’ōḇ basically describes a mistress (from Endor) who speaks with the dead using a special bowl for divination and mekhashēfah as someone who practices sorcery, enchantment, and magic.
+Hebrew — For witch, baʿălaṯ-'ōḇ describes a mistress (from Endor) who speaks with the dead using a special bowl for divination.
+For witchcraft, mekhashēfah referred to sorcery, enchantment, and magic.

-Greek - engastrimythos basically means someone "who speaks from the belly" the Greeks believed necromancers/mediums channeled spirits through their body and pharmakous a word meaning to drug, potion, spell and has been used in other contexts of poisoning and magic.
+Greek — For witch, engastrimythos means "one who speaks from the belly."
+The Greeks believed necromancers/mediums channeled spirits through their body.
+For witchcraft, pharmakous meant drug, potion, or spell, and was used in other contexts for poisoning and magic.

-Latin - mulier habens pythonem basically a "woman having a python spirit" the reason for this is "speaking from the belly" didn't make sense to Latin authors, but Greeks had a slang term used to describe "engastrimythos" the word derived from a High Priestess named Pythia who lived at a temple for Apollo.
-In Greek mythology Apollo destroyed a snake (python) and she was named after this act.
-Because they viewed snakes as "evil" (think the adam and eve story and the snake) and witches "bad" they went with something that reflected their interpretation better.
-Which is why the other word used is translated to maleficos meaning an "evil-doer" and in Roman laws its context is used for practitioners of harmful magic.
+Latin — For witch, mulier habens pythonem means "woman having a python spirit."
+"Speaking from the belly" didn't land with Latin authors, but the Greeks had slang for engastrimythos derived from Pythia, a High Priestess at a temple of Apollo.
+In Greek mythology, Apollo destroyed a serpent (python), and she was named for that act.
+Because serpents were coded as evil (think: the snake in Eden) and witches as wicked, Latin authors went with something that reflected their interpretation.
+The word for witchcraft became maleficos meaning "evil-doer" and in Roman law it specifically referred to practitioners of harmful magic.

-Old English - wicce (sounds like witch) to describe the witch of endor, and wiccan used in the passage "though shalt not let the witch live" when it was translated to Old English, they didn't have a word that was equivalent to someone who speaks to spirits or a necromancer, nor did they have something for magic potion making.
-They did not see serpents as a negative symbol so labeling her as a "pythoness" or that she "speaks from the belly" didn't make sense to anything they had.
-The closest equavlent was a "wise person" as that was used for people who made herbal remedies and worked with unseen ailments.
-Many non-christian communities don't view spirits as sentient humanoids, but rather archetypes of energy, consciousness ecosystems, or as family so it was difficult to villainize aspects of themself.
+Old English — Wicce (sounds like "witch") was used for the Witch of Endor, and wiccan (sounds like "witchan") appeared in the passage "thou shalt not let the witch live."
+Old English didn't have an equivalent word for someone who speaks to spirits or makes magic potions, and serpents weren't a negative symbol in that culture so "pythoness" or "speaks from the belly" didn't translate to anything meaningful.
+The closest equivalent was a "wise person," used for those who made herbal remedies and worked with unseen ailments.
+Many non-Christian communities don't view spirits as sinister (or even as sentient humanoids) but as archetypes of energy, consciousness ecosystems, or simply as family.
+From that lens, using a villainizing term for something central to your own identity would have been strange.

 PAGAN